smaclell/smaclell.github.io/_drafts/preflights-changed-our-world.md

 Summary
 ===============================================================================

-Using preflight builds has dramatically made our builds more stable.
-We have noticed big improvements with our first project.
-We have learnt alot from using them extensively.
+Using preflight builds has dramatically made our projects more stable.
+We have noticed big improvements with our first few projects.
+We have continued to refine how preflights interact with our processes.
+They have changed how we work.

 I think adding preflights early will be important to our new projects.
-They have changed how we work.
+We know CI is essential for all our projects.
+Preflight builds take this to the next level and find problems before they reach master.

 If you have troubles with stability or want a rock solid master branch?
 Try using preflights.